obophenotype/expression_patterns/doc/expresion_pattern_schema_spec.md

 EquivalentTo: 'regional expression pattern' that (expresses some X) and ('part of'^^ some 'adult brain')
 GCI: 'regional expression pattern' and (expresses some 'feature X') and ('part of' some 'adult brain') SubClassOf 'part of' some 'expression pattern of X in adult brain'
 GCI: cell and (expresses some 'feature X') and ('part of' some 'adult brain') SubClassOf 'part of' some 'expression pattern of X in adult brain'

-A test ontology may be found here:

-A set of patterns (using DOSDP) are defined here:

 ## Mapping from database tag-value annotations